 Western Michigan University's program options leading to a Master of Arts in Counselor Education are designed to prepare individuals for entry-level positions in college counseling; clinical mental health counseling; marriage, couple and family counseling; school counseling; and rehabilitation counseling and teaching in a variety of educational and counseling settings.
 Offered by WMU's Department of Counselor Education and Counseling Psychology, the program options are:

 The clinical mental health counseling program is designed to prepare individuals to function as clinical mental health counselors in a variety of professional counseling settings.
-The program meets the educational requirements for the licensed professional counselor credential in Michigan.
-This option is accredited by the Council for Accreditation of Counseling and Related Educational Programs as a Community Counseling program.
+The program meets the educational requirements for the Licensed Professional Counselor credential in Michigan.
+This program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).